 - Relatively poor dispersal capabilities: From the last point, you might be thinking that Growlers are indeed quite the vagabond, roaming widely in search of new opportunities.
 But my experience is that only a small proportion of Growlers move about, and that the distances these frogs travel are relatively small.
 During my PhD I marked ~800 Growlers across 19 wetlands in northern Melbourne.
 Of the 131 that I recaptured, the longest recorded dispersal distance was only 430 m, and the majority stayed pretty close to the spot where I first found them.
 Now I acknowledge that inferring dispersal rates from mark-recapture has its problems, but this concurs with our occupancy and genetic data.
 Both suggest that populations separated by more than about 1 km have relatively little interaction with each other.
 This contrasts markedly with some of the frogs with which Growlers co-occur.
 Take the Brown Tree Frog and the Common Froglet.
 Recent genetic work to the east of Melbourne has shown that populations of these frogs display considerable gene flow even when separated by distances of 8 km.
 It’s quite embarrassing really – here are a couple of frogs that aren’t even half the size of your average Growler, and yet they apparently give Growlers a hiding on the dispersal front.

 Clearly, these traits haven’t driven Growlers into decline on their own – the species was abundant historically, and I doubt these traits are recent phenomena (but see below for some more on this).
 Instead, these traits represent frailties in the Growler’s ability to cope with the environmental conditions we have thrust upon.
 My view is that the occurrence of Growlers has probably always been quite dynamic at a regional scale.
 Populations would go through booms and busts; the busts would result from wetland drying, changes in wetland condition, or stochastic events that jointly killed off adults and tads, and the booms from small-scale colonisation of wetlands that recently filled, or became suitable for some other reason (changes in veg structure etc.).
-Given enough wetlands in close proximity, and some spatial asynchrony in the prevailing conditions, these systems would have been pretty robust.
+Given enough wetlands in close proximity, and some spatial asynchrony in the local conditions, these systems would have been pretty robust.
 But the spatial and temporal dependence inherent to such systems (called ‘metapopulations’) gives them an Achilles heel when it comes to human-induced environmental change.
-First, they can easily be weakened by habitat degradation and fragmentation (which we humans do a lot of), because these processes raise the chance of population extinction while simultaneously reducing the chance of population colonisation.
-On top of this, they are sensitive to atypical perturbations (e.g., predator and disease introductions), because these perturbations can drastically increase the extinction rate, and lead to metapopulation collapse.
+Put simply, metapopulations are doubly sensitive to habitat loss, degradation and fragmentation.
+In the first instance these processes reduce metapopulation size, which increases the likelihood that all populations will simultaneously go bust by chance.
+However, habitat loss and degradation also reduces the diversity of patch conditions, which increases the chance of synchronous local extinctions during widespread perturbations (like drought).
 It’s no coincidence, in my view, that Growlers disappeared very rapidly from many places across their former range when two big environmental perturbations coalesced in the late 1970s: a severe drought that affected much of south-eastern Australia, and the importation of the renowned frog-killing fungus, Batrachochytrium dendrobatidis.
-For years we’d being setting Growlers up for a fall through wetland degradation and fragmentation, and they fell hard when drought and disease arrived in tandem.
+For years we’d being setting Growlers up for a fall through wetland destruction, degradation and fragmentation, and they fell hard when drought and disease arrived in tandem.

 Of course, it may be that recent environmental changes have altered the traits listed above, and that this represents an alternate explanation for the decline of Growlers.
 The persistence of chytrid fungus amongst populations of Growlers may now drastically reduce adult survival rates, and it may be that Growlers were once able, or more likely, to disperse greater distances than they do today (given higher ‘permeability’ of the landscape).
 But I can’t imagine that these traits have changed drastically.
 Big clutch sizes and fast growth appear fundamental components of Growler life-history, and both traits entail tradeoffs with adult survival.
 Likewise, the highly aquatic nature of Growlers means that dispersal distance should have always been relatively limited in this species.
 If there have been reductions in survival and dispersal rates resulting from recent environmental changes, I can only envision them as additive components for the decline scenario described above, not an alternate explanation.